HarisTahir2003/Logistic-Regression/README.md

 The notebook is organized into the following sections:

-Introduction: Overview of the project and logistic regression.
+Introduction: Overview of the project and logistic regression. <br>
-Task 1A: Multinomial Logistic Regression
+Task 1A: Multinomial Logistic Regression <br>
-&emsp; Data Loading and Preprocessing: Steps to load and preprocess the dataset.
+&emsp; Data Loading and Preprocessing: Steps to load and preprocess the dataset. <br>
-&emsp; Model Training: Training the logistic regression model.
+&emsp; Model Training: Training the logistic regression model. <br>
-&emsp; Model Evaluation: Evaluating the model performance.
+&emsp; Model Evaluation: Evaluating the model performance. <br> <br>
-Task 1B: Reflection Questions related to the logistic regression task Task 2: Ridge Regression
+Task 1B: Reflection Questions related to the logistic regression task <br> <br>
+Task 2: Ridge Regression <br>
-&emsp; Data Loading and Preprocessing: Steps to load and preprocess the dataset.
+&emsp; Data Loading and Preprocessing: Steps to load and preprocess the dataset. <br>
-&emsp; Model Training: Training the ridge regression model.
+&emsp; Model Training: Training the ridge regression model. <br>
-&emsp; Model Evaluation: Evaluating the model performance using plots and some reflection questions
+&emsp; Model Evaluation: Evaluating the model performance using plots and some reflection questions <br>